What is human capital management (HCM)?

 - Employee engagement is the term used to define the emotional connection employees have to the workplace, a factor known to affect productivity, profitability and customer satisfaction.
 Employee engagement is hard to measure and improve, but companies try numerous methods, such as collaboration tools and employee surveys, and by making key employee processes like onboarding as seamless as possible.

 - Leadership development requires a serious, sustained effort to recognize employees' potential for leadership positions and provide effective training.

-- Compensation and benefits.
-Organizations strive to get accurate, comparable data on industry rates and adjust their packages to stay competitive.
+- Compensation and benefits has organizations striving to get accurate, comparable data on industry rates so they can adjust their packages to stay competitive.

 - Succession planning requires a view of future organizational change that is difficult to see amid more pressing needs.
 Many companies do an adequate job of planning transitions for senior executive positions, but there is growing recognition that the mass retirement of baby boomers will call for succession planning at other levels.